 High availability and disaster recovery:

-When it comes to databases, high availability (HA) and disaster recovery (DR) should not require expensive solutions with complex architectures.
-HA/DR should be built-in, easy to use and flexible enough for any use case.
+When it comes to databases, high availability (HA) and disaster recovery (DR) should not require expensive options, separate software or complex application code.
+HA/DR should come out of the box.
+It should be built-in, configurable and easy to use.

 - Strategies for achieving high availability